NBISweden/module-organising-data-dm-practices/_episodes/104-increasing-findability.md

 A research project often require files to be stored in specific folders, reflecting a certain level of data organization.
 Ideally a file is only used in the folder where it is stored, but there may be several occasions when a single file is used in two contexts at once.
 As keeping multiple copies of the same file is advices against, two methods can be applied to circumvent the problem:

 - Create shortcuts

   Rather than moving the file we create a shortcut, or link, from the folder to a file in a target directory.

   Pros: Shortcut appear as a file in the folder system.
-Intuitive
+Intuitive.

   Cons: In case the original file is moved the link can break

 - Create a smart folder

   In cases a project, or sub-project, share files we can create smart folders in the target directories linking to a single file location.

   Pros: No need to update shortcuts or target file locations

   Cons: Requires proper file tagging

 ## Exercise - File Organization